New Lambton Hotels

 Newcastle Morning Herald and Miners’ Advocate, 10 November 1910.

 Excerpt of an 1884 map of Newcastle, showing the location of the Hamilton Rugby League Ground between Tudor and Belford Streets.
-Newcastle University, Living Histories.
+University of Newcastle, Living Histories.

 A Google Earth image showing the approximate location of the Hamilton Rugby League Football Ground.
 The location of Herbert’s Theatre De Luxe is outlined in red.